SciAps/SciApsApi/README.md

 ```

 #### /api/v2/acquire
 This endpoint is used to initiate raw spectra acquisition.
 Individual spectra will be returned if **all** is passed
 as the last segment of the URL.
 Only the final, averaged spectra will be returned if **final** is passed as the last
 segment of the URL.
-This endpoint requires a mode to be passed which can be obtained from the **apps**
+This endpoint requires a mode to be passed which can be obtained from the **apps** field of the
-field of the InstrumentId object.
-Details of the
+InstrumentId object.
+Optionally, the spectraFormat parameter can be passed to force either **raw** or **interpolated** spectra.
+The **raw** option will return pixel
+intensity values without the wavelength calibration applied (this is the default behavior), where as **interpolated** will return arrays of X-
+and Y-values, a set of which constitutes a fully processed spectrum where ***X*** is wavelength in nanometers and ***Y*** is intensity (total counts).
 ZAcquisitionResult object can be found
 [here.](https://github.com/SciAps/SciApsApi/tree/master/api/src/main/java/com/sciaps/ZAcquisitionResult.java)